Taco Sloppy Joes are jazzed up with salsa, taco seasoning, black beans, and corn in this zesty twist on the classic dinner sandwiches!

 There aren’t many meals that can be whipped up more quickly on a busy weeknight than those starting with a pound of ground beef.
 Brown it, stir in a few other ingredients, and dinner is served!
 And as a bonus, most kids seem to love this type of supper, whether we’re talking spaghetti or chili or sloppy joes.

 So today, let’s talk about that latter option…sloppy joes!
-It’s true that I already have two varieties on the ol’ blog — Homemade Sloppy Joes and Slow Cooker Chicken Sloppy Joes.
+It’s true that I already have a few varieties on the ol’ blog — Homemade Sloppy Joes and Slow Cooker Chicken Sloppy Joes and even a Skillet Sloppy Joe Tater Tot Casserole.
 And incidentally, each of those recipes has gone over really well.
-So obviously, the logical thing to do is push my luck and come up with a new sloppy joe recipe for 2016!
+So obviously, the logical thing to do is push my luck and come up with a new sloppy joe recipe!
 Because everything’s better in a Tex-Mex incarnation, right? 😉

 You don’t need to wait for the verdict on this recipe, though, because I can assure you that these Tex-Mex Sloppy Joes were just as big of a hit with my kiddos (and my hubby…and myself) as regular sloppy joes always are.
 I started by flavoring the beef with my tried-and-true Homemade Taco Seasoning and then used salsa to replace the usual sloppy joe staple(s) of tomato sauce and/or ketchup.
 (The second time I made this recipe, I was actually out of jarred salsa, so I blended a can or Rotel with a small can of tomato sauce as a substitute and it worked swimmingly.)